-After being deplatformed by Chrome and Firefox which control 70% of the internet browser market, the free speech software company Gab has launched an Alpha version of the Dissenter browser.
-The browser comes with a built-in Dissenter comments extension to help users resist online censorship and integrated ad blocking to prevent third parties tracking users online activity.
-It’s currently in alpha and available to Windows, Mac, and Linux users.
+After being deplatformed by Chrome and Firefox which control 70% of the internet browser market, the free speech software company Gab has launched an alpha version of the Dissenter browser.
+The browser, which is a fork of the open-source Brave browser, comes with a built-in Dissenter comments extension to help users resist online censorship and integrated ad blocking to prevent third parties tracking users online activity.
+It's currently in alpha and available to Windows, Mac, and Linux users.

 The Dissenter browser is the third major release from Gab.
 The company has previously launched the Gab social network and the Dissenter comments app.
 Both of these products are based around the core principle of promoting free speech and all user comments in these products are protected by the First Amendment of the United States Constitution.

 The Dissenter browser is also built around this fundamental principle and has the Dissenter comments extension integrated into the browser.
 This means that you can log in to Dissenter through the browser and then start commenting on any web page you visit through the built-in Dissenter extension.
 There's no need to go through a third-party app store or install any additional software.
 It's the most simple and intuitive way to use Dissenter as you browse the internet.

 The Dissenter browser itself is fast and functional.
 The speed of the browser combined with the built-in ad blocking ensures that web pages load quickly and makes browsing the internet a smooth and enjoyable experience.

 Gab said that it built the Dissenter browser in response to “a months-long coordinated campaign to eject Gab from as many corners of the internet as possible” and that the browser will “put free speech and users first.”

 Not only does the Dissenter browser give users easy access to the Dissenter extensions and provide a unique browsing experience but it also stops the Dissenter extension being censored at the browser level.